 Illumio ASP enforces security policies for workloads running in any bare-metal server, virtual machine, or containerized host without any dependencies on the underlying network (VLANs, subnets, zones, physical or software defined, etc.), hypervisor, or environment (data centers and private, public, or hybrid clouds).
 Illumio does not simply automate or repurpose existing security capabilities, it applies security in a unique and innovative way.

-Organizations are using Illumio ASP to stop cyber threats, improve understanding of risk, and simplify security operations for applications in and across data center and cloud environments.
+Organizations are using Illumio ASP to prevent the spread of breaches, improve understanding of risk, and simplify security operations for applications inside and across data center and cloud environments.

-Here are the seven primary ways organizations are improving security and IT efficiencies with Illumio.
+Here are the primary ways organizations are improving security and IT efficiencies with Illumio.

-Our customers span organization of all sizes, verticals, and geographies.
-This includes nine of the largest 15 financial institutions in the US, and four of the top seven global Software-as-a-Service companies.
-Our customers include the likes of Morgan Stanley, Salesforce, NetSuite, Plantronics, NTT, Creative Artists Agency, King Entertainment, and Oak Hill Advisors.
+Our customers span organization of all sizes, verticals, and geographies, including nine of the largest 15 financial institutions in the US and four of the top seven global Software-as-a-Service companies.
+Our customers include the likes of Morgan Stanley, Salesforce, BNP Paribas, Oracle NetSuite, Plantronics, NTT, Creative Artists Agency, and Oak Hill Advisors.

 Learn more about the customers using Illumio.

 There are two main components to Illumio ASP: